adharshmk96/my-reference/dbms/acid.md

 ## 2. Atomicity
 - If Transaction **fails** (crash, os shutdown...) the **state wont update** and the previous state will persist.
-- Uncommited transactions may not be persisted / permanently written.
+- Uncommited transactions are not permanently written.
 - _All steps in transaction must succeed, if one fails, rollback._

 ## 3. Isolation